WindowDetective/WindowDetective/readme.txt

 Known Issues
 ------------
 * Hook DLL is 32-bit and therefore will not work with 64-bit processes.
 * When a lot of windows are destroyed, some of them may not be removed from the window tree.
 Refreshing the tree will fix this.
-* Getting extended window info (i.e. font, background brush) will fail for certain windows.
+* Getting extra window info (i.e. font, background brush) will fail for certain windows.
 I have noticed this for some of Firefox's windows.

 Feedback